nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `INDEX:` Index number as shown in the displayed list of the students.
     * Must be a positive integer 1, 2, 3…
-* `PAYMENT:` Amount in integer that a student have to pay
+* `PAYMENT:` Amount in integer that a student has to pay
 </div>
 {% endraw %}